 It’s their natural instinct for both species to avoid the storm; it’s been that way forever.

 What would happen before the land had fences and divisions was that the herds of cattle would sense the shift in pressure and feel the electricity in the air as those same huge storms I’d watch as a child.
 These creatures were used to cramped and crowded space where there would be somewhere to shelter. they would go mad trying to avoid the storm.
 They’d go mad trying to find shelter and they would run until they died, run off cliffs, run into steep sided gullets they could not get out of that would then flood, or huddle so close together they were trampling their own just to avoid the coming storm!
-If they managed to survive the storm, they invariably spent much longer in it than was necessary.
+If they managed to survive the storm, they invariably spent much longer in it than was necessary because rather than running through it, they ran with it.

 But not the buffalo.